hristina-staykova/GitHub-repo-search/README.md

 ### Requirements:

-- the user should provide a repository name, its owner and user's GitHub personal token for authorization
+- the user should provide a repository name, its owner and user's GitHub personal token for authorization [X]

 - the app displays details about:

-  - pull requests - title, state, author, created at, description, URL
+  - pull requests - title, state, author, created at, description, URL [X]

-  - open issues - title, author, created at, comments (author & text), URL
+  - open issues - title, author, created at, comments (author & text), URL [X]

-  - closed issues - title, author, created at, comments (author & text), URL
+  - closed issues - title, author, created at, comments (author & text), URL [X]

+  in a tab view [X]

 - others:

-  - clicking on an issue title displays extra information - author, created at, comments (author & text), URL, search form (through acordion component)
+  - clicking on an issue title displays extra information - author, created at, comments (author & text), URL, search form (through acordion component) [X]

-  - the user is able to search within the comments (search while typing)
+  - the user is able to search within the comments (search while typing) [X]

   ### Technologies used: